 Pyrrho is a compact and efficient relational database management system for the .NET framework on Windows and Linux (with Mono).
 It uses optimistic concurrency control, which is more suited for Internet use than stndard database products.
 It features role-based conceptual modelling and offers a natural per-role REST interface.
-It supports OWL subtypes and advanced OLAP functions, and supports Json documents.
-The database engine has a 1MB footprint, so is an ideal choice for embedded database applications.
+It supports Json documents and audits all access to sensitive data.
+The database engine has a 1.2MB footprint, so is an ideal choice for embedded database applications.
 Despite its small size it is scalable and efficient, comparing well with commercial products.

 It is currently available in Professional, Embedded and Open Source editions.
 All these editions of Pyrrho DBMS are free to use, and the latest versions are always available for download from this site.
 Open Source Pyrrho (OSP) includes server and embedded editions.
 Almost all of the code base is shared between these editions, but OSP's data files are not compatible with the professional version for security reasons.
 We are proud to share the source code for all of this functionality with the community.

 For large databases Pyrrho needs a lot of main memory (RAM).
 For best results the computer main memory should be at least twice the size of the database.
 Pyrrho databases are most suited to data that includes a regular stream of new information that is to be kept indefinitely, for example, customer data, orders or accounting transactions, but there are recommended mechanisms for accommodating transient data.